requirejs/requirejs/docs/api.md

 ## <a name="jsonp">Specify a JSONP Service Dependency</a>

 [JSONP](http://en.wikipedia.org/wiki/JSON#JSONP) is a way of calling some services in JavaScript.
-It is great because it works across domains and is an established way to call services that just require an HTTP GET via a script tag.
+It works across domains and it is an established approach to calling services that just require an HTTP GET via a script tag.

-RequireJS has a plugin, require/jsonp.js, that allows you to specify JSONP API services as dependencies.
+RequireJS has a plugin, require/jsonp.js, that allows you to use JSONP API services as dependencies.
 RequireJS will handle setting up the callback function with the service, and once the service returns a value to that callback, it will use that value as the value for that JSONP service URL.

 To use a JSONP service in RequireJS, specify the jsonp! plugin prefix, then the URL to the service.
 For the JSONP callback parameter, use a question mark for the value, similar to how it is done in jQuery.